IJCAI-ECAI 2026 Accepted Papers · Survey Track

 A Comprehensive Survey of Deep Learning for Multivariate Time Series Forecasting: A Channel Strategy Perspective

-Multivariate Time Series Forecasting (MTSF) plays a crucial role across diverse fields, ranging from economic, energy, to traffic.
+Multivariate Time Series Forecasting (MTSF) plays a crucial role across diverse fields, ranging from economics to energy to traffic.
 In recent years, deep learning has demonstrated outstanding performance in MTSF tasks.
 In MTSF, modeling the correlations among different channels is critical, as leveraging information from other related channels can significantly improve the prediction accuracy of a specific channel.
 This study systematically reviews the channel modeling strategies for time series and proposes a taxonomy organized into three hierarchical levels: the strategy perspective, the mechanism perspective, and the characteristic perspective.
 On this basis, we provide a structured analysis of these methods and conduct an in-depth examination of the advantages and limitations of different channel strategies.
 Finally, we summarize and discuss some future research directions to provide useful research guidance.
-Moreover, we maintain an up-to-date Github repository which includes all the papers discussed in the survey.Data MiningMining spatial and/or temporal data -
+Moreover, we maintain an up-to-date GitHub repository which includes all the papers discussed in the survey.Data MiningMining spatial and/or temporal dataMachine LearningTime series and data streams -

 Large Language Models for Blockchain Security and Analytics: A Survey

-Large Language Models are transforming blockchain security and analytics, yet systematic evaluation of their capabilities remains limited.
-This survey delivers a comprehensive, AI‑centric assessment of LLM‑based methods across more than sixty recent studies spanning nine application domains, including smart contract auditing, transaction fraud detection, cryptocurrency portfolio management, and DeFi security analysis.
-We introduce a unified taxonomy that standardizes task formulations, datasets, tools, algorithms, and evaluation practices, enabling consistent comparison across approaches.
-For each domain, we review deployed LLM architectures; learning and inference paradigms such as pre‑training, prompt engineering, fine‑tuning, retrieval‑augmented generation, and agentic strategies; and input representations tailored to blockchain data.
-We further analyze the strengths, limitations, and emerging patterns observed in current systems.
-Finally, the survey provides practical guidance for selecting LLM techniques and outlines promising research directions, e.g., explainable smart contract verification, automated DeFi protocol analysis, adversarial robustness evaluation, and scalable on‑chain anomaly detection.Data MiningApplications -
+Large Language Models (LLMs) are transforming blockchain security and analytics, yet a systematic evaluation of their capabilities remains limited.
+This survey provides a comprehensive, AI‑centric assessment of LLM‑based methods across over 70 recent studies spanning 11 application domains, such as security auditing, transaction fraud detection, and cryptocurrency portfolio management.
+Our unified taxonomy standardizes task formulations and evaluation practices to enable a comparison of six LLM roles across domains.
+For each domain, we review input representations tailored to blockchain data; LLM architectures, learning and inference paradigms, e.g., fine‑tuning, retrieval‑augmented generation, and agentic strategies.
+Our review analyzes the strengths, limitations, and emerging patterns of LLM roles observed in current systems.
+Finally, we provide practical guidance for selecting LLMs for specific roles and outline promising research directions.Data MiningApplicationsData MiningMining graphsMachine LearningSupervised Learning -

 Dynamic Heterogeneous Graph Representation Learning: A Survey